lazycuh/angular-notification/README.md

   /**
    * The required notification content to show.
 HTML is supported.
+   *
+   * If the HTML content contains inline style, it will be stripped out by Angular's default sanitization step,
+   * to bypass this behavior, pass `true` to `bypassHtmlSanitization` option.
    */
   content: string;
   /**
    * The optional theme for the floating box.
 Default is `light`.
    */